Stuycs-K/final-project-3-shekyank-linv/WORKLOG.md

 - Building off first optimization of average, implement second optimization of re-using registries with an optimal path.
 - Commented code.

+### 05/22/2023

+- Planned presentation with Karen, and beginning work on writing down the presentation.